-Been thinking about writing this one for the past month or so and finally decided to get to it.
-There are so many misconceptions when it comes to keywords and the keyword research process.
+Been thinking about writing this one for several weeks and finally decided to write it.
+There are many misconceptions when it comes to keywords and the keyword research process.
 People are treating SEO like it’s some sort of luck game when it really isn’t.
 Know what you’re doing and you’ll see patterns and consistent results most of the time.
 Easier said than done nevertheless, but keyword research is definitely something you should be paying more attention to.
 Build a site around the wrong keywords and no link package will save you – been there, done that.

 In this article I’m going to talk about some practical ways of finding good keywords and keeping the good ones, without getting too side-tracked.
 I’m going to focus on a few key tools – these are in no way my entire arsenal, but they can definitely get much of the job done.
 This should be enough to have you on the right track of doing your keyword research properly.
 Anyway, let’s get started.

 First things first, before you start your keyword research, you need to get real.
 There is no magical 10,000 US monthly searches buyer intent keyword for a $500 product, or anything similar.
 I’m yet to see one of those in 2+ years of ACTIVE keyword research, yet newbies come and ask me to find them these “gems”.
 There isn’t some secret club where someone all holds all keywords like these (regardless of what some sellers would say) – and if there is, I’m certainly not a member.